 - Website: Ko Mahi’ai Makeke South Maui Ohana Farmers Market Website

-Farmers Market Maui (Kihei)- A permanent tent and counter set up under a lovely shaded tree.
-There is a variety of farm fresh fruits and vegetables, fresh-cut open coconuts, and Maui-made products like local honey, HI Spice products, and homemade banana bread.
-Just like their sister storefront location in West Maui, there is a deli stand serving acai bowls, fresh brewed coffee, and toasted bagel creations.
-This is next door to the delicious Sugar Beach Bake Shop (get the malasadas!) and Ululani Shave Ice.
+Farmers Market Maui (Kihei): Located at the very start of North Kihei, this is a permanent market set up under a lovely shaded tree.
+In addition to farm fresh fruits, veggies, fresh-cut coconuts, and Maui-made products, this market features a deli stand serving acai bowls, fresh brewed coffee, and toasted bagel creations.
+Another bonus?
+Sugar Beach Bake Shop (the best malasada spot) and Ululani’s Shave Ice are right next door.
 This is close by to Ma’alaea with centrally-located condos to stay at.

 - Location: 61 S Kihei Rd, Kihei, HI 96753